reachsatyabrata/quickstart-drupal/README.md

 Deploying Drupal on AWS makes it easy to use AWS services to further enhance the performance and extend functionality of your content management framework.
 This Quick Start lets you choose between [Drupal-7](https://www.drupal.org/drupal-7.0) and [Drupal-8](https://www.drupal.org/8).

-The deployment uses Amazon Elastic Compute Cloud (Amazon EC2), Amazon Virtual Private Cloud (Amazon VPC), Amazon Relational Database Service (Amazon RDS), and Amazon Elastic File System (Amazon EFS).
+The deployment uses Amazon Elastic Compute Cloud (Amazon EC2), Amazon Virtual Private Cloud (Amazon VPC), Amazon Relational Database Service (Amazon RDS), Amazon Elastic File System (Amazon EFS), Amazon ElastiCache, Amazon CloudFront, and Amazon Route 53.

 The AWS CloudFormation templates included with the Quick Start automate the following: